trinidadBorrell/trinidadBorrell.github.io/_project/portfolio-1.md

-## 💻 GitHub - Uploaded Projects
+---
+title: "Github Uploaded Projects"

-Here are some of the projects I’ve uploaded to GitHub, showcasing my work and contributions:
+excerpt: "Here are some of the projects I’ve uploaded to GitHub, showcasing my work and contributions"
+collection: portfolio
+---

+## 💻 GitHub Uploaded Projects

 ### 1. **Adversarial Attacks in Human Perception**
 This repository generates targeted and untargeted adversarial attacks that fool an ensamble of convolutional pretrained neural networs using iterative Fast Gradient Sign Method (iFGSM) and Fast Gradient Sign Method (FGSM).